Leoat12/toread-cli/ACTIONS.md

 $ to-read saveArticle <url> | sa <url>
 ```

+> Save an article by url.

 ##### \***_Opt_** :

 - `--tags <your tags> | -t <your tags>` To add tags to your article, each tag separated by comma.

 - `--information <your info> | -i <your info>` To add description to the article.

-> You can save some article with this.

 #### # `updateArticle <id>`

 ```
 $ to-read updateArticle <id> | ua <id>
 ```

+> Update the article you saved.

 ##### \***_Opt_** :